-To probe links between individual children's attention to the speech and their learning, we measured two learning outcomes after the story: (1) children's listening comprehension (their recollection of the content of the story), and (2) (only for the children hearing the COMPLEX narration) their capacity to generalize the rare target words embedded in the speech to novel referents.
-These variables enabled us to answer the following specific research questions: (a) Is preschool-aged children's attention to naturalistic speech responsive to its complexity? (b) Does children's age-as a proxy for their level of language and cognitive development-interact with speech complexity to predict their attention (consistent with children's attention to spoken language being sensitive to how much they can learn from it)? and (c) Within each condition (SIMPLE/COMPLEX), is children's attention to the speech correlated with their learning outcomes?
+To probe links between individual children's attention to the speech and their learning, we measured two learning outcomes after the story: (1) children's listening comprehension (their recollection of the content of the story), and (2; only for the children hearing the COMPLEX narration) their capacity to generalize rare target words embedded in the speech to novel referents.
+These variables enabled us to answer the following specific research questions: (a) is preschool-aged children's attention to naturalistic speech responsive to its complexity? (b) does children's age-as a proxy for their level of language and cognitive development-interact with the experimentally manipulated complexity of the speech in predicting their attention (consistent with children's attention to spoken language being sensitive to how much they can learn from it)? and (c) within each condition (SIMPLE/COMPLEX), is children's attention to the speech correlated with their learning outcomes?